qYuki/hanamaru/pages/terms-of-service.md

 \- Do not making any useless drama.

+\- Do not sharing any illegal links, promote other servers unless you have privileges to do it.

 \- Do not dm our staff unless any condition are needed, use ticket support for general support.

-\- Do not spam in any channels or ingame chat.
+\- Do not spam or badword in any channels or ingame chat.

 \- All players must be follow the [rules](https://osu.troke.id/doc/rules)!